RoverIsADog/gradetracklite/server/README.md

 ### Response

-The server verifies the JWT token and checks if the a course with the same name does not already exist.
+The server verifies the JWT token and checks if a course with the same name does not already exist.
 Then, it creates a new course with the given name, description and number of credits.
+If the description is omitted, the default description is 'No Description.'.
 It then sends a response with the following content:

 - error